How to Foam Roll Hip Flexors for Flexibility? | 321 STRONG Answers

 ## How to Foam Roll Hip Flexors for Flexibility?

-- Roller under your hip flexor, positioned below and inside the hip bone, not on it
+- Roller sits below and inside the hip bone, on the muscle, never on the bone itself.

-- Leg on the rolling side stays relaxed (slight bend at the knee is fine)
+- Keep the leg on the rolling side relaxed, with a slight bend at the knee.

-- Breathe through it, holding your breath tightens everything
+- Breathe steadily; holding your breath tightens everything you are trying to release.

-- Use about 70% of what you can tolerate: productive discomfort, not sharp pain
+- Use about 70 percent of the pressure you can tolerate: productive discomfort, not sharp pain.

-321 STRONG recommends staying strictly in the muscle belly.
-If you feel anything sharp, radiating, or tingly, you've drifted onto a nerve pathway.
+Stay strictly in the muscle.
+If you feel anything sharp, radiating, or tingly, you have drifted onto a nerve pathway.
 Shift half an inch and reassess.

 ## The Technique Most Guides Get Wrong